savannahostrowski/ghost/README.md

 If you have access to GPT-4, you can configure it as the model you use via `ghost config set ENABLE_GPT_4 true`.

+## Installation
+You can install the appropriate binary for your operating system by visiting the [Releases page](https://github.com/savannahostrowski/ghost/releases).

+## Contributing
+Contributions are welcome!
+To get started, check out the [contributing guidelines](CONTRIBUTING.md).

+## Libraries
 Ghost uses:
 - [Bubble Tea](https://github.com/charmbracelet/bubbletea)
 - [Bubbles](https://github.com/charmbracelet/bubbles)